-About SBS - Support Beyond Stigma
+About Support Beyond Stigma

 The goal of SBS is to provide an online community of support and understanding for the loved ones of individuals accused or convicted of possession of child sexual abuse material (CSAM), also known as child abuse material (CAM) and formerly referred to as child pornography.
 We recognize the existence and online circulation of such material is a grave and deeply distressing issue, which causes immense harm to victims and their families worldwide.
 Our intent is not to diminish the suffering endured by victims, but to acknowledge the complex ripple effects these cases have on all affected, including the families of those accused.